Ganmon Sea Cave 巌門

 Take a tour on the water

 One way to enjoy the Ganmon rock formations and seascape is by scenic boat ride.
 Tour boat rides depart from a dock near Ganmon Rock and last 20 minutes, passing by the rock and other sites.
-The boats do not operate from December to February.
+The boats do not operate from late November to mid-March.

 Continuing your trip